Pravin-Jalodiya/CollegeConnect/README.md

 ## Features

 - Faster response time
-- Modern UI and ease of navigation and use
+- Modern UI with ease of navigation and use